Hocking hat-trick as East Budleigh sail through University examination

 The Man of the Match award went to Sale for his commanding display for a Budleigh side who host the Royal Oak on Saturday (March 14).

-The first team are also in action this coming Saturday when they make the short trip to neighbours Otterton for a Division Two meeting.
-Both games have 3pm starts.
+The Jays' first team are also in action; they make the short trip to neighbours Otterton in a Macron Two fixture.
+Both games kick-off at 3pm.